LeoLin930104/PBL3/Documentation/proposal.md

 <h3>Methodology</h3>
 <div style="text-align: justify; text-indent: 36px">Regarding what platform to host and serve this application, the decision should depend on how the application is used.
 This application focuses on how a tourist can avoid crowded areas in real-time.
 The real-time factor suggests that the device the user is most probable to carry is limited to their smartphone.
 Due to the limited selection of devices, this application is more preferably be developed as an app on iOS/Android, or a web app which is accessible from any mobile device.
 Considering the time limitation of this project, creating the application on a duo platform is not wise in time management.
 A web app is the most appropriate solution. </div>

-<div style="text-align: justify; text-indent: 36px">With some research, we have discovered that there are apps on both IOS and Android that can serve a web app as a regular smartphone application.
+<div style="text-align: justify; text-indent: 36px">With some research, we have discovered that there are apps on both iOS and Android that can serve a web app as a regular smartphone application.
 The team would be looking into the possibility of such deployment.
 However, remaining as a web app would be easier to manage in terms of consistency.</div>
 <br>

 <h3>Limitation</h3>